 - ✓ Encourage communication.
 Ask your student about his/her day and daily homework.
-Show an interest in his or her world. - Encourage organization.
-Make sure your student is completing his or her daily planner.
-Check to see that his or her binder and backpack are organized. - ✓ Check on progress.
+Show an interest in his or her world. - ✓ Encourage organization.
+Check to see that his or her binder and backpack are organized.
+Set up a weekly backpack cleaning day to clear out clutter. - Check on progress.
 Check with your student to make sure that he or she is completing one and one-half hours of daily homework.
 Support his or her planning for long-term assignments.
-Check grades and assignments online on a regular basis. - Encourage responsibility.
+Check grades and assignments online on a regular basis. - ✓ Encourage responsibility.
 If your student misses an assignment or doesn't understand a concept, encourage him or her to talk with his or her teachers about it.

 - ✓ Promote involvement.
-Encourage your student to get involved with a club, a sport or an extracurricular activity to foster his/her sense of belonging. - ✓ Communicate early with your student's teachers.
+Encourage your student to get involved with a club, a sport or an - involved with a club, a sport or an extracurricular activity to foster his/her sense of belonging. - ✓ Communicate early with your student's teachers.
 Teachers want to hear from you.
-If there are issues, e-mail your student's teacher and talk with him or her about your concerns. - ✓ Ask for a daily or weekly written communication through your student's daily planner.
-There is space at the bottom of each day's assignments for daily or weekly communication with your student's teachers. - ✓ Communicate with your student's counselor.
+If there are issues, e-mail your student's teacher and talk with him or her about your concerns. - ✓ Communicate with your student's counselor.
 Ask for an appointment to address your concerns.
 Counselors are available by telephone or email.
 We're here to help! - ✓ Allow your student to learn from his/her mistakes.
 Many students stumble before they succeed in middle school.
 Be prepared for an occasional Behavior Slip or low grade.
 Remember no one in later life ever asks to see a middle school transcript or behavior record!